Vectorial1024/EliteBionicsFramework/README.md

 This is mainly due to this mod adding extra information to body parts, so that only having a `BodyPartDef` is no longer enough to determine the max HP.
 You need to pass in a `BodyPartRecord` instance, so that EBF may know how to calculate the max HP.

 You should differentiate between the following:
-- Calculating the current max HP, which may be affected by EBF bionics (note: most use cases are this case)
+- Calculating the current max HP, which may be affected by EBF bionics (note: most use cases are this case) (use `EBF.EBFEndpoints::GetMaxHealthWithEBF` or `EBF.EBFEndpoints::GetBodyPartMaxHealthWithEBF`)
-- Checking the base stats of the body part, which is never affected by EBF, and with which EBF bases its max HP calculation on
+- Checking the base stats of the body part, which is never affected by EBF, and with which EBF bases its max HP calculation on (use `EBF.EBFEndpoints::GetMaxHealthUnmodified` or `EBF.EBFEndpoints.GetBodyPartMaxHealthUnmodified`)

 EBF has provided compatiblity by transpiling various other mods' DLLs via Harmony to use the EBF-compliant methods, but the best way to do this would be to write the correct code at those DLLs instead, so that the intention is the clearest.